KWARC/GLIF/README.md

 #### GF (optional)

 If you haven't installed GF already, get it from the official [download website](https://www.grammaticalframework.org/download/index.html).
+Make sure that `gf` is in your path.

 ##### Optional: Graphviz (for viewing parse trees)